G-Formula for Observational Studies under Stratified Interference, with Application to Bed Net Use on Malaria: Analysis of Bed Net Use on Malaria in the Democratic Republic of the Congo

-For sake of comparison, the \citet{Barkley2020} IPW estimator was also applied to the DRC DHS data to estimate the bed net effects.
+For the sake of comparison, the \cite{Barkley2020} IPW estimator was also applied to the DRC DHS data to estimate the bed net effects.
 However, the mixed effects model used to estimate the group propensity scores did not converge, hence it was not possible to compute the IPW estimates.
 Given that the DRC data includes several large clusters, it is not surprising issues were encountered when attempting to compute the IPW estimator.
-A possible workaround would be to exclude the large clusters \citep{Chakladar2019}, but this would inefficiently discard data and limit generalizability of the results.
+See \cite{Saul2017} for further discussion related to computational issues of partial interference IPW estimators.
+A possible workaround would be to exclude the large clusters \citep{Chakladar2022}, but this would inefficiently discard data and limit the generalizability of the results.

-The results above are based on clustering of households such that the maximum distance between any two households in the same cluster was 10 km.
-Sensitivity analyses were performed where clusters were instead defined based on maximum distances of 5 km and 2.5 km.
+The results above are based on the clustering of households such that the maximum distance between any two households in the same cluster was 10 km.
+Sensitivity analyses were performed, where clusters were instead defined based on maximum distances of 5 km and 2.5 km.
 There were 415 clusters in the 5 km analysis and 449 clusters in the 2.5 km analysis that were not missing spatial information and had at least one child.
-Population mean estimates were very similar between the 2.5 km, 5 km and 10 km analyses; see Figure \ref{fig:sensitivity pop means}.
+Population mean estimates were very similar between the 2.5 km, 5 km, and 10 km analyses; see Figure \ref{fig:sense}.